khakhalin/notes/keywords/criticality.md

 # Papers

 * [[Moretti2013criticality]] - it's stretched (not precise) in networks
-* [[Bojanek2020cyclic]] - among other things, show that synchrony is bad, while asynchrony is good.
+* [[Bojanek2020cyclic]] - among other things, that synchrony is bad, while asynchrony is good.

 # To Read

-Popular account, harvest all links: https://www.quantamagazine.org/brains-may-teeter-near-their-tipping-point-20180614/
+Popular review of the topic; harvest all links: https://www.quantamagazine.org/brains-may-teeter-near-their-tipping-point-20180614/

 25 years of criticality in neuroscience — established results, open controversies, novel concepts J Wilting, V Priesemann